TurboLabIt/zzalias/README.md

 * `zzhosts`: open the `hosts` file
 * `zzalias`: a complete workflow to edit and run your `.bash_aliases` (no more logoff/logon!
 WOT!)
 * `zzsy`: a shortcut to Symfony console for the current directory
+* `zzspacehog`: display top 5 space hog in the current directory

 More elaborate commands